bundasmanu/ProjetoMestrado/README.md

 ### Licence

 GPL-3.0 License
 I am open to new ideas and improvements to the current repository.
-However, until the defense of my Project report, I will not accept pull request's.
+However, until the defense of my master thesis, I will not accept pull request's.